Success Securing A Residency Position

 2016 Results in the Residency Match

-2015 Match Day results from the National Resident Matching Program® showed that more than 225 AUC graduates secured residency positions at prestigious U.S. teaching hospitals—such as Bronx Lebanon Hospital Center (New York), Kern Medical Center (California), Nassau University Medical Center (New York), and Providence Hospital (Michigan).
+2016 Match Day results from the National Resident Matching Program® showed that more than 245 AUC graduates secured residency positions at U.S. teaching hospitals—such as Bronx Lebanon Hospital Center (New York), Kern Medical Center (California), Nassau University Medical Center (New York), and Providence Hospital (Michigan).

-AUC students matched in more than 35 U.S. states and in more than 160 residency programs.
-AUC students landed positions in numerous competitive fields, including anesthesiology, general surgery, neurology, ophthalmology, and pathology.
+AUC graduates matched in 37 U.S. states and in more than 200 residency programs, including positions in numerous competitive fields such as anesthesiology, general surgery, orthopaedic surgery, neurology, emergency medicine, and pathology.

 Answering the Nation’s Call for Primary Care Physicians

 AUC Executive Dean and Chief Academic Officer Heidi Chumley, MD, a family medicine physician herself, said, “With this new group of residents, AUC continues its tradition of preparing compassionate, dedicated physicians to serve in a diverse range of communities.
 As a family medicine physician, I am gratified to see many of our physicians-in-training answer the nation’s call for primary care physicians.”